ePages-de/epages-devportal/_posts/2019/2019-02-05-css-can-do-that-color-manipulation-for-the-fearless.md

   (<a href='https://codepen.io/depoulo'>@depoulo</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

+When I first got this halfway working, I was like "Holy cow, this could really work out!".
+Nota bene: results are probably quite far away from from the spec, but hey - it gets the job done pretty well in my opinion!

 ### Blending two colors

 This one's fairly easy: for each color channel, we basically calculate the average between the two colors, while factoring in the specified blend amount: